severalnines/s9s-admin/plugins/zabbix/README.md

 System Requirements
 ===================

-- Zabbix version 2.2.x.
-The actual testing has been done on version 2.2.8 (revision 51174)
+- Zabbix version 3.x.
+The actual testing has been done on version 3.4.2 (revision 72885)
-- Zabbix agent, php-cli/php5-cli, php-common/php5-common, git, curl, openssl, python2.6+
+- Zabbix agent, php-cli/php5-cli, php-common/php5-common, php-curl
-- ClutserControl is running on the agent host
+- ClusterControl is running on the Zabbix agent host
-- Tested database cluster: Galera cluster, MySQL single and replication

 Installation Instructions
 =========================